 Car accident claims come under the umbrella of personal injury claims within the Limitations Act 1980.
-This means that the time limit to claim for a car accident is generally 3 years.
+This means that the limitation period to claim for a car accident is generally a 3-year time limit.

 According to the Act, the time limit can begin from: